-An educational system named after the Italian winemaker Carlo Sylvoz from Conegliano in the Veneto wine region.
-It is one of the many variants of espalier education and in a broader sense also belongs to the large group of so-called cordon education systems.
-At a trunk height of 140 to 160 centimetres, a one-armed cordon is pulled downwards (downwards instead of upwards, therefore reverse training).
-As fruit wood, two long fruit arches with about ten eyes are cut, pulled down in a vertical direction and attached to a wire.
-A prerequisite is that the vines are well grown.
+A training system named after the Italian winemaker Carlo Sylvoz from Conegliano in the wine-growing region of Veneto.
+It is one of the many variants of trellis training and, in a broader sense, also belongs to the large group of so-called cordon training systems.
+At a trunk height of 140 to 160 centimetres, a single-arm cordon is pulled downwards (downwards instead of upwards, hence also reverse training).
+For the fruiting wood, two long fruiting arches with about ten eyes are cut, pulled downwards in a vertical direction and attached to a wire.
+The prerequisite is good vigour of the vines.
 However, this system is not recommended for dry growing areas.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg